JoseRoca/AfxNova/docs/String Management /String Procedures.md

 ### <a name="dwstrlsetabs"></a>DWStrLSetAbs

 Left-aligns a string within the space of another string.
 If *wszStr* is empty, the function leaves the padding positions unchanged from their original content, rather than replacing them with spaces as `LSET` does.
-If *wszStr* is longer than *wszSourceString*, **wstrLSet** truncates it from the right until it fits in the result string.
+If *wszStr* is longer than *wszSourceString*, **dwstrLSetAbs** truncates it from the right until it fits in the result string.

 ```
 FUNCTION DWStrLSetAbs (BYREF wszSourceString AS CONST WSTRING, BYREF wszStr AS CONST WSTRING) AS DWSTRING